zabbix/zabbix/templates/media/ilert/README.md

 The configuration consists of a _media type_ in Zabbix which will invoke a webhook to send alerts to iLert through the iLert Event API.
 To utilize the media type, we will create a Zabbix user to represent iLert.
 We will then create an alert action to notify the user via this media type whenever a problem is detected.

+> Note: only trigger events are currently supported
 ​

 ## Create Global Macro